 Why You Should Trust Us?

-We spent countless hours researching the specifications on these products, sorting through user reviews and experiences, and comparing different manufacturer's claims to first determine which boards good enough to cut it for our review, and then to determine a grueling series of challenges to crown the winners.
+We spent countless hours researching the specifications on these products and comparing different manufacturer's claims to first determine which boards were good enough to cut it for our review, and then to determine a grueling series of challenges to crown the winners.
 We conducted over 15 comprehensive side-by-side tests, measuring and scoring everything from the maximum speed to the stopping distance on both flat ground and down a steep hill.
 We rode these boards hundreds of miles to see how they held up to sustained use — even taking them off-road! — and measured their maximum range head-to-head on flat ground.

 Analysis and Test Results